elialcodes/Rick-and-Morty-character-search/README.md

 - In the header, the logo is clickable and leads to the start of the web application
 - React Router Dom handling for an improved user experience.

-## Tech Stack
+## Tech Stack 💻 📚

-Frontend: HTML, CSS, JavaScript and React.
+- Frontend: HTML, CSS, JavaScript and React.
-Backend: API that fetches data from characters, allowing for fast searching and filtering.
+- Backend: API that fetches data from characters, allowing for fast searching and filtering.

-## 🔗 Links
+## Links 🔗

 https://elialcodes.github.io/Rick-and-Morty-character-search/